What is Earnings Volatility?

 - Earnings volatility is a statistical concept that determines the associated risk and predicts the market price of a particular stock.
 Volatility is the risk related to different degrees of change in a security’s value.

-- Earnings volatility is directly correlated with the cost of capital.
+- It is directly correlated with the cost of capital.
 As earnings feed capital surplus, high volatility implies high chances of insolvency.

 - Earnings volatility can be used to predict earnings using financial forecasting models.